Best Combustion Analyzer (Flue Gas Exhaust)

 Quick Conversion from ppm to %vol

-Carbon Monoxide is measured directly in most combustion analyzers and is typically referred to as the "as-measured" carbon monoxide level.
-This is the raw CO level that is measured within the flue gas.
-It is presented on the Combustion Analyzer display screen as CO.
+Carbon monoxide is measured directly in most combustion analyzers, typically referred to as the "as-measured" CO level.
+This is the raw carbon monoxide level measured within the flue gas.
+It is presented on the combustion analyzer display screen as CO.

-The Carbon Monoxide Air Free value is typically denoted and presented on your analyzer as COAF.
-The calculated undiluted CO concentration one obtains in flue gas or ambient environment, or similarly in a gas environment where dilutive excess air exists.
+The carbon monoxide air free value is typically presented on your analyzer as COAF.
+This is the calculated, undiluted CO concentration obtained in flue gas, an ambient environment, or a gas environment where dilutive excess air exists.

 Excess air dilutes the as-measured CO concentration.
-As such, the CO value is compensated (increased) to accommodate excess air dilution in order to derive the absolute undiluted CO concentration (corresponding to zero O2).
+As such, the CO value is compensated (increased) to derive the absolute, undiluted CO concentration (corresponding to zero O2).

-COAF is otherwise known as CO source concentration, CO source emission.
+COAF is otherwise known as CO source concentration or CO source emission.

 COAF is calculated using the following: